Advertisement

 Multi-racial ensemble of 14 dancers in colorful costumes strike a variety of poses in a rough line that evokes a party.

 The duets were wonderful, though.
-I cannot say enough about Ashley Simpson, whose fluid movement was so seamlessly woven throughout the dance, and Forcella twisted sinuously around partner Jared Kelly.
-Artistic director Christine Cox has said that she wants to reclaim the elevated space for modern ballet, and both duets gave us overhead lifts that expanded the dance to the heights.
-As a way to party out the door the piece worked well, but I am not sure about the struggle.
+I cannot say enough about Simpson, whose fluid movement was so seamlessly woven throughout the dance, and Forcella twisted sinuously around partner Jared Kelly.
+Artistic director Christine Cox has said that she wants to reclaim the elevated space for modern ballet, and both duets gave us overhead lifts that expanded the dance to those heights.
+As a way to party out the door, the piece worked well, but I am not sure about the struggle.

 What, When, Where